Title IV-E Child Welfare Training Program

 • Applicants must agree to undergo pre-screening for county employment (fingerprint/livescan and DMV background check), have a valid California driver's license, and secure use of a car as required for fieldwork.

-Prospective students must submit the university and supplemental applications via Cal State Apply by the following deadlines:
+Prospective students must submit the university and supplemental applications via Cal State Apply during the admission cycle listed below:

 Cal State Apply Application